Charlotte Wine Tours

 Avatar for Ryan Watts

-I am the founder and owner of Van in Black.
+I am the founder of Van in Black.
 I also started HD Carolina (the first Carolina themed channel on Roku and Amazon Fire TV) and several other service based companies located in North Carolina.
-I am also a musician, photographer, wine geek (WSET Level 3 in Wines Certified with merit and Level 1 with the Court of Master Sommeliers), computer nerd, and lover of all things cool.
+I am also a musician, photographer, wine geek (WSET Level 3 in Wines Certified with merit and Level 1 with the Court of Master Sommeliers), computer nerd, member of the Sourtoe Cocktail Club, and lover of all things cool.
 Most importantly, however, I am a husband, father, and very proud (newly minted) grandfather.

 Leave a Comment